Radio Ethiopia

-Radio Ethiopia, the second studio album by the Patti Smith Group, was released in October 1976 through Arista Records.
+Radio Ethiopia is the second studio album by American musician Patti Smith, and her first album credited to Patti Smith Group.
+The album was released in October 1976 through Arista Records.

 Background

 Radio Ethiopia was the follow-up record to Smith's widely acclaimed debut Horses.
 In interviews surrounding the album's release, Smith explained that she chose producer Jack Douglas in hopes of making the album commercially successful.
 Smith co-wrote much of the album with bassist Ivan Král, the band member keenest for commercial success.

 Music

 The title track of the album is one of Smith's most notorious songs, almost legendary for appearing to be "10 minutes of noise".
 Critics often described live renditions of the song as negative moments of Smith's concerts.
 Smith herself spoke highly of the track and of how the lyrics refer to Arthur Rimbaud's dying wishes.
 Arguments both for and against the song have been advanced by critics, fans and music listeners over whether the song truly is an example of the Patti Smith Group's boundary-pushing or merely self-indulgence.

 "Ain't It Strange" and "Distant Fingers", the latter co-written with Smith's long-time boyfriend Allen Lanier, had both been staples of the Group's concerts long before the recording of Horses.